 Funlola Coker is a sculptor from Lagos, Nigeria.

 Funlola’s work follows research threads in the realm of recollection, imagination, and the surreal.
 Embracing the literary style of biomythography, Funlola builds narrative sculptures that call on nostalgic memories and moments of the mundane held dear.
 Liminal spaces are explored in the context of Yoruba cosmology and African Futurism.
-Using materials and techniques based in craft, these sculptures suggest dream-like spaces - half remembered, yet sacred.

 Statement

-As the broader umbrella of my work, Slippery Space|s is a convergence of storytelling, language and writing, craft, and historical research.
+As the broader umbrella of my work, Slippery Space|s is a convergence of storytelling, language and writing, devotion, and historical research.
 It is an investigation of liminality through the lens of Yoruba cosmology and Africanfuturism.
 Within it, I build immersive installations of objects and sculptures that coordinate original autobiographical short stories, prose, and poetry.